glawks/obsfuckoffsafemode/README.md

 # OBSFuckOFFSafeMode

 Yeah I could run it OBS with the --disable-shutdown-check startup parameter but it never shuts down cleanly.
 So I just made a small program that deletes the safemode file before launch.
-Launches the program, watches to see if it's running and then clears the safemode file again if OBS didn't clean exit
+Launches the program, watches to see if it's running and then clears the safemode file again if OBS didn't clean exit.
+Also has a force close button because I'm sick of opening taskmanager when it hangs.